 Developing countries chronically lack electric power, leading them to fall farther behind in the global economy.
-CGD's years of work on energy led to the 2019 launch of the Energy for Growth Hub, a network connecting policymakers with research and insights for building high-energy systems.
-The hub is just one of several successful initiatives incubated at CGD.
-The Global Innovation Fund, a nonprofit that invests in developing, testing, and scaling innovations to improve lives in developing countries, started at CGD, as did Global Forest Watch, a real-time deforestation alert system, and iDSI, an institution dedicated to better-informed healthcare decisions.
+CGD's years of work on energy led to the 2019 launch of the Energy for Growth Hub, a network connecting policymakers with research for building high-energy systems.
+The hub is just one of several initiatives incubated at CGD.
+The Global Innovation Fund, a nonprofit that invests in developing, testing, and scaling innovations to improve lives in developing countries, started at CGD, as did Global Forest Watch, a deforestation alert system; iDSI, an institution dedicated to betterinformed healthcare decisions; and LaMP, a partnership dedicated to increasing labor migration, with the goal of unlocking billions in income from people filling needed jobs.